Types of Gemstones

 Hardness: 7 (medium hardness)

-Citrine is a warm, yellow-toned variety of quartz.
+Citrine is a warm, yellow-toned variety of crystalline quartz.
 This semi-precious gemstone is often confused with topaz since the two gemstones are both birthstones for November, just like tanzanite, turquoise, and zircon gems share the status of being birthstones for December.

 A natural yellow citrine is very rare.
-Most citrine gems that you see are the product of heating amethyst, another variety of quartz.
+Most citrine gems that you see are the product of heating amethyst, another variety of crystalline quartz.
 The color of the finished gem can range from pale yellow to orange-brown.

 Among the most popular semi-precious gemstones, citrine is sometimes referred to as the “merchant’s stone” or the “money stone”, as it is believed to bring good luck and prosperity to its wearer.